nasa-communities/nasa-communities.github.io/_clubs/groc.markdown

 Course and team details can be found [here](#2-mile-fun-run).

-Register at [https://runsignup.com/Race/MD/Greenbelt/NASAGoddard2Miler](https://runsignup.com/Race/MD/Greenbelt/NASAGoddard2Miler).
-The first 300 registrants get a cool commemorative bib number.
-Grab a slice of pizza afterwards.
+Register at TBD

 VOLUNTEERS NEEDED!
 Email [james.e.leake@nasa.gov](mailto:james.e.leake@nasa.gov) to volunteer, it's easy!

 Email [tom.winkert@nasa.gov](tom.winkert@nasa.gov) with questions or if you want to make event shirts for the run.

-### Spring 2026 10k
+### Fall 2026 10k

-Our 10K at Buddy Attick Park is on Wednesday May 13th!
-This run is open to anyone who wants to participat.
+Our 10K at Buddy Attick Park is on October 7th!
+This run is free and open to anyone who wants to participate.

 The race starts at noon at Buddy Attick Park, Greenbelt, and the [course](#10k-race).